kode4food/interpol/doc/Language_Reference.md

 Compatibility is mostly as you would expect, with one exception.
 If the template contains an Object, only the properties defined in that Object are checked.
 If the left operand has additional properties, those are ignored.

 ### And
-The `and` operator performs a boolean *and* between the two operands, short circuiting if the left operand does not evaluate to JavaScript *truthy*.
+The `and` operator performs a boolean *and* between the two operands, short circuiting if the left operand does not evaluate to Interpol's *truthy*.

 ### Or
-The `or` operator performs a boolean *or* between the two operands, short circuiting if the left operand evaluates to JavaScript *truthy*.
+The `or` operator performs a boolean *or* between the two operands, short circuiting if the left operand evaluates to Interpol's *truthy*.

 ### Conditional (Ternary)
 The conditional or ternary operator works just as you would expect from Python.
 It will evaluate the first operand if the condition is met (or not met in the case of `unless`), otherwise it will return the evaluation of the third operand.